apache/pekko-management/docs/src/main/paradox/bootstrap/local-config.md

 This configuration will return three endpoints for a service called `local-cluster`.

-Akka bootstrap is then configured to lookup `local-cluster` in the `config`:
+Pekko bootstrap is then configured to lookup `local-cluster` in the `config`:

 @@snip [application.conf](/integration-test/local/src/main/resources/application.conf) { #bootstrap }